-We must sadly report that Esther died shortly before the end of this project, she was our number one supporter, advocate and inspiration.
-We know she would have wanted the project closing exhibition to go ahead so we offer this record of the project in the spirit of her life with love, hope and enthusiasm.
+Esther Brunstein died shortly before the end of this project, she was our number one supporter, advocate and inspiration.
+We know she would have wanted the project closing exhibition and this web record of the project to continue so we offer this in the spirit of her life with love, hope and enthusiasm.

 Esther Brunstein: 1928 -2017

 Lifelong Bundist.
 Yiddish speaker, interpreter and teacher.
 Human Rights activist.